Ask FundThrough

 • ACH fee: This is the fee for the factor’s bank wiring funds to your account, passed on to you.
 Also known as a wire fee.

 • Application fee: A flat or percentage fee that’s highly variable.
+It can also be called an origination fee.

 • Closing fee:An additional amount the factoring company keeps from the invoice